aosp-devs/aosp-devs.org/index.md

 * Reduce the fragmentation in the AOSP ecosystem by sharing code, tooling, and knowledge
 * Provide a repository for documentation, tutorials, and best practices
 * Provide a neutral place to host open source code outside of AOSP.
-A good example would be Board support packages and other common patches
+A good example would be board support packages and other common patches
 * Provide communication channels where developers can ask questions and collaborate
 * Organise meetings on-line and in-person
 * Provide education